chrmzn/aoc3/README.md

-# aoc3
+# Advent of Code - Day 3 (Toboggan Trajectory)

-Advent of Code - Day 3 (Toboggan Trajectory)
+Another fun exercise, where I think my biggest learning was how to declare nested lists!